 Being able to utilise technology to provide accurate measurement data, and reinforce positive hand sanitisation behaviour, via Hy-genie, is a great example of digital progression in healthcare.
 “The NHS has a lot to learn from Nova’s approach to digital health innovation”, says Richard.
 “I particularly liked the focus my tech startup team had on putting clinical staff who actually use a hand hygiene system at the heart of our work….

-How can I boost my chances of establishing a career in Health Tech?
+How can I boost my chances of establishing a career in Health Tech for doctors?

 Follow the 5 golden rules: